hadrienj/hadrienj.github.io/_posts/2018-03-26-Deep-Learning-Book-Series-2.2-Multiplying-Matrices-and-Vectors.md

 deep-learning-book-toc: true
 ---

+*Last update: 04/12/2019*

 # Introduction

-We will see some very important concepts in this chapter.
-The dot product is used in every equation explaining data science algorithms so it's worth the effort to understand it.
-Then we will see some properties of this operation.
-Finally, we will get some intuition on the link between matrices and systems of linear equations.
+The dot product is a major concept of linear algebra and thus machine learning and data science.
+We will see some properties of this operation.
+Then, we will get some intuition on the link between matrices and systems of linear equations.

 {% include mailchimp.html %}

 # 2.2 Multiplying Matrices and Vectors

-The standard way to multiply matrices is not to multiply each element of one with each element of the other (this is the element-wise product) but to calculate the sum of the products between rows and columns.
+The standard way to multiply matrices is not to multiply each element of one with each element of the other (called the *element-wise product*) but to calculate the sum of the products between rows and columns.
 The matrix product, also called **dot product**, is calculated as following:

 <img src="../../assets/images/2.2/dot-product.png" width="400" alt="An example of how to calculate the dot product between a matrix and a vector" title="The dot product between a matrix and a vector">
 <em>The dot product between a matrix and a vector</em>

 The number of columns of the first matrix must be equal to the number of rows of the second matrix.
-Thus, if the dimensions, or the shape of the first matrix, is ($m \times n$) the second matrix need to be of shape ($n \times x$).
+If the dimensions of the first matrix is ($m \times n$), the second matrix needs to be of shape ($n \times x$).
 The resulting matrix will have the shape ($m \times x$).

 ### Example 1.

-As a starter we will see the multiplication of a matrix and a vector.
+Let's start with the multiplication of a matrix and a vector.

 <div>
 $